buprenorphine (transdermal) (cont.)

 Keep both used and unused buprenorphine skin patches out of the reach of children or pets.
 The amount of buprenorphine in a used skin patch could be fatal to a child or pet who accidentally sucks or chews on the patch.
 Seek emergency medical attention if this happens.

-Keep track of how many skin patches have been used from each new package of this medicine.
+Keep track of how many skin patches have been used from each new package of this medication.
 Buprenorphine is a drug of abuse and you should be aware if any person in the household is using this medicine improperly or without a prescription.

 Store at room temperature.
 Keep each patch in its foil pouch until you are ready to use it.